-The Canine Assisted Wellbeing Group (CAWG) is dedicated to improving mental health and emotional wellbeing through professional canine support.
+The Canine Assisted Wellbeing Group (CAWG) is a close knit family business dedicated to improving mental health and emotional wellbeing through professional canine support.
 We provide specialist interventions and support to children and adults across workplaces, schools, colleges, universities, mental health hospitals and care homes.

 We offer a confidential and supportive environment with our team of experienced consultants and specially trained dogs.
 Typically these can be one-to-one emotional regulation or talking therapy sessions in a range of areas such as depression, anxiety, eating disorders, self-harm, coping with change, trauma, self-regulation and bereavement.
 They can also be, however, just taking time out from a busy day to help relieve daily stresses and to stop and pause for a few moments in safe and calm surroundings.

 Our heritage brand – Canine Assisted Learning – lies in working with children of all ages and we are at the forefront of academic and therapeutic interventions in schools supporting learning and emotional regulation.
 We have worked with many children and schools across the UK over the past five years, supporting their emotional wellbeing with a focus on positive mental health.

 In 2019, we launched our services in the workplace to offer canine assisted intervention sessions to employees in businesses.
 It is well documented how our mental health can suffer – often in silence – in the workplace and the impact it can have on productivity, motivation and attitude.
 We are now successfully working with a number of businesses offering regular one-to-one sessions for employees to encourage them to focus on their mental health and emotional wellbeing.